davidgilbertson/davidg-site/README.md

 into a single `main.css` file which is hashed and then loaded into `index.html`.

 ## Server
-The entry point for the server is `index.js` which does nothing more than require `babel/register` and call `server.js`.
+The entry point for the server is `index.js` which does nothing more than require `babel-register` and call `server.js`.
 Then it's ES2015 all the way down.

 ## Webpack Magic
 In production, `index.js` looks at this file to get the hash that it needs to reference the JS and CSS files.

 When `server.js` first responds, it gets a reference to the correct JS/CSS files and sends that to the HTML template.

 ## Magic Numbers
 Here be a list of funny looking settings that future me may be puzzled by: